NeuroDesk/neurodesk.github.io/content/en/tutorials/EEG_mne-python.md

 raw.plot()
 ```

 This should open an interactive window in which you can scroll through the data.
-There are many ways to customise this function to preopen your data with scalings and colourings that fit your usecase.
-See the MNE documentation for more help.
+See the MNE documentation for help on how to customise this plot.

 ![EEGtut6](/EEG_Tutorial/EEGtut6.png 'EEGtut6')